AlinahMatlala/SQL-Business-Analytics-BigQuery-Exercises/README.md

 - Null functions and Join functions and MORE.

 Business Analytics
-- important terms used in the business field
+- key definitions of important business analytics terms used in the business field.

-## Skills Demonstrated
-- Writing SQL queries for data analysis
-- Applying aggregation to summarize datasets
-- Using conditional logic to categorize data
-- Transforming raw data into meaningful insights
 ## Purpose
 - To practice SQL concepts through hands-on exercises
 - To strengthen problem-solving and query-writing skills
 - To build a foundation for real-world data analysis
 - To demonstrate understanding of fundamental business analytics concepts in a simple and professional format.

 ## Learning Source
 Exercises are based on concepts covered in **BrightLearn** classes.